brenns10/brennan.io/_posts/2025-01-11-break-my-system.md

 I love that Python lets me break things.
 I love that system apps can import code out of my user site directory, and I'm ok with that.
 I use that feature.
-I'm ok with the risk that I may install a newer version of `requests` that causes problems  If I do, I'll figure it out.
+I'm ok with the risk that I may install a newer version of `requests` that causes problems.
+If I do, I'll figure it out.
 That's what happens when I use developer tools like `pip`.

 So really: break my system packages, Pip.
 I'm begging you.